 You can also pay for your expenses out of pocket, then file a claim for reimbursement.

 You cannot have an HSA and a health Flexible Spending Account (FSA) at the same time.
 However, depending on your plan setup, you can have a limited purpose FSA.
+You may also have a Dependent Care FSA (also called a Dependent Care Assistance Plan) with an HSA.
 Learn more about this question.

 This list of HSA FAQs is not all-inclusive.
 If you have additional questions, contact your benefits administrator.